bbauska/W3Cx-3of5/README.md

 }
 ```

-### Discussion: why can\'t we achieve perfect resizing with only CSS and the use of properties width=100% and height=100%?
+<h4>Discussion: why can\'t we achieve perfect resizing with only CSS and the use of properties width=100% and height=100%?</h4>

 Let\'s use the same video to compare the different approaches again: